 - Place steaks in a shallow glass baking dish.

 - When you are ready to cook the meat, preheat your oven's broiler to medium.

 - Transfer meat to a metal baking pan (the glass might crack under the broiler's heat).

 - With your oven rack in its lowest position, place the baking dish with the meat (and marinade) in the oven and broil for 10-15 minutes, until the juices from the meat run clear when pricked.

 - Remove dish from the oven and transfer meat to a cutting board.
 Cut steaks into thin slices, across the grain.

 - Layer flatbread with meat, onions, and tomato.
-If desired top with plain yogurt or tzatziki sauce.
+If desired top with plain yogurt or tzatziki sauce and oregano.